Abdul Ghafoor Haideri

-Maulana Abdul Ghafoor Haideri (مولانا عبد غفور حیدری; born c.
-1957) is a Pakistani politician.
+Abdul Ghafoor Haideri (مولانا عبد غفور حیدری; born c.
+1957) is a Pakistani Islamic scholar and politician.
 He has served as the Deputy Chairman of the Senate of Pakistan since 12 March 2015 and has been the central General Secretary of the Jamiat Ulama-e-Islam party since 1995.

 Early life and education

-Haideri was born in June 1957 and received his early education in his village.
+Haideri was born in June 1957 to Muhammad Azam Lehri and received his early education in his village located in the Kalat District of Balochistan.

 In 1979, he completed his religious education and passed examinations from the Examination Board of Wafaq-ul-Madaris Al-Arabia.

+In 1984, he opened the Jamia Shah Wali Ullah school in Kalat, teaching there from 1985 to 1990.

 Political career

 Haideri was active in Tehrik-e-Khatm-e-Nabowat in 1974 and Tehreek Nizam-e-Mustafa in 1977, for which police twice imprisoned him.

 In 1983, he was elected General Secretary of the Jamiat Ulema-e-Islam (F) party in Quetta district.
 He got himself arrested a third time on 14 August 1983 in Manan square in Quetta during the Movement for the Restoration of Democracy's campaign to 'Fill the Prisons' and destabilize President Zia ul-Haq's government.
 The military sentenced him to ten lashes and one year in Sibi prison.

-He opened the Jamia Shah Wali Ullah school in Kalat in October 1984, teaching there from 1985 to 1990.

-He was elected to the Provincial Assembly of Balochistan in 1990 Pakistani general election and served as a provincial minister of Balochistan.
+He was elected to the Provincial Assembly of Balochistan in the 1990 Pakistani general election and served as a provincial minister of Balochistan.